The unique setting of the city of Lausanne is dominated by the spectacular view on the Alps and its mirror-like reflections in Lake Geneva.

 Terraces suspended on slopes, and divided into parcels

-The Lausanne wine regions are reflecting the diversity of the vineyards.
+The Lausanne wine regions reflect the diversity of the vineyards.
 The combined forces of glaciers, rivers and mountains have produced diverse soil types and this enormous diversity is reflected in the great number of subtle nuances in the bouquets of the local wines.

 They are an integral part of the landscape covering nearly 4,000 hectares, in terraces overlooking Lake Geneva, suspended on slopes, and divided into parcels.